How to get to Sabi Sands Game Reserve

 In short, there are three airstrips to which you may arrive:

 - Ulusaba airstrip (for lodges in the western sector)

 - Arathusa airstrip (for lodges in the northern sector)

 - Londolozi Airstrip (for Londolozi lodges only)

-The fastest and most convenient option to get to the Sabi Sands Game Reserve is by making use of a scheduled charter flight from OR Tambo International Airport in Johannesburg.
+The fastest and most convenient option to get to the Sabi Sands Game Reserve is by making use of a scheduled charter flight from OR Tambo International Airport (JNB) in Johannesburg.
 Federal Air serves almost all lodges in the reserve daily.
 View our Federal Air Sabi Sands page for all details.

 Travellers making use of their own rental car when travelling in South Africa can easily reach the Sabi Sands Game Reserve.
 From Johannesburg the driving distance is approximately 450 kilometres.
 Most of the route from Johannesburg takes you along the N4 national road, making it an easy and comfortable drive.
 Including some stops for refreshments, the total driving time adds up to about 6.5 hours.
 Please note: access to the northern section of the Sabi Sands (access to for instance Chitwa Chitwa, Cheetah Plains and Arathusa lodges, also see our Sabi Sands map) is through Gowrie gate which takes 7 hours to get to from Johannesburg.

 The Sabi Sands has three access gates: